Providing the French Bulldog lover with balanced, honest information since 2013.

 This website is designed and dedicated to the French bulldog.
 It has been put together over the years for you to find out more information about French bulldogs or the Frenchie, as it’s also known.

 So if its puppies, training, diet and food or purchasing and adoption we have it all here.
 So take your time and browse all the pages and enjoy finding out more and more about this lovable little dog with the adorable looking face!

-We are always adding new content all the time including videos, articles and anything else we think you will be interested in so make sure you keep visiting to stay updated.
-You can also download our FREE 50 page French Bulldog Guide eBook.
-Its no cost and full of fun and useful information.
+We are always adding new content all the time including videos, articles and anything else we think you will be interested so make sure you keep visiting to stay updated.

 There is no doubt there is something special about these brilliant dogs.
 Yes they take a bit of care and training and they do like the attention.
 But, what you get back from your French Bulldog (or Frenchies) – many people own more than one) is just so rewarding.
 So, please feel free to hang around and enjoy this site which is full or information, tips and articles that discuss every possible aspect of owning one of these brilliant little dogs.

-You’ll also find related videos on most pages which help re-enforce the knowledge on the page.
+You’ll also find related videos on most pages which help reinforce the knowledge.
+We also have some great information about the blue french bulldog and other breed types too!
 Please feel free to leave comments and why not let us have details of your French Bulldog stories, tips and videos.
-If you send us some good content, we’ll publish it – guaranteed.
+If you send us some good French Bulldog content, we’ll publish it – guaranteed.

 It is very important that this breed should not be worked too hard in warm climates as this could lead to heatstroke.
 Water and appropriate shade are imperative all the time, but particularly when very hot.